IamGuneet/IamGuneet/README.md

-# Hello
-# I am Guneet , an Under Grad student and Developer.
+# Hi , I am Guneet , an Under Grad Student and Developer

 <!--